SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Class instances have stable identity.
 When you initialize a class instance,
-Swift picks out a region in memory to store that instance.
+Swift allocates a region in memory to store that instance.
 That region in memory has an address.
 Constants or variables that are assigned to that instance store that address to refer to that instance indirectly.